-Please look over the safety events and resources below.
-Learn from the experts, connect with peers, or join others working to make a difference—you’ll find all of these opportunities to focus on safety at HAI HELI-EXPO®.
+Please review the safety events and resources we’re offering at this year’s conference.
+Whether you want to learn from the experts, connect with peers, or join others working to make a difference—you’ll find all these safety-focused opportunities at HAI HELI-EXPO®.

 HAI Rotor Safety Zone

 Come meet the industry’s most dedicated safety professionals in the HAI Rotor Safety Zone.
-Exchange leading practices, share safety tips, and gain firsthand experience that you can implement back home in your operation.
+Exchange leading practices, share safety tips, and gain firsthand experience that you can implement in your operation.

-Join the HAI Safety Working Group, US Helicopter Safety Team, FAA Safety Team, and other committed organizations that are ready to help you up your safety game!
+Join the HAI Safety Working Group, US Helicopter Safety Team (USHST), FAA Safety Team, and other committed organizations that are ready to help you elevate your safety game!

-Here are just some of the things you can expect in the Zone this year:
+This year, the Zone merges with HAI Connect, which means you will have even more space to relax, network, and learn.
+Here are just some of the things you can expect this year:

 Professional Education Courses

-HAI’s Professional Education Courses (PECs) provide helicopter-specific, in-depth learning taught by industry experts.
-At this year’s Expo, HAI is offering 31 courses on various topics, including Part 135 operations and an Aviation Safety Officer Course as well as training for specific missions and operations, such as external cargo rigging and mountain flying.
-Professional Education Courses come with a complimentary one-day pass to the show floor for one course or a three-day pass for two or more courses purchased.
-PECs are usually scheduled on the days immediately before or after HAI HELI-EXPO, to give participants maximum time to explore the show and all it has to offer.
+HAI’s Professional Education Courses (PECs) provide helicopter-specific, in-depth learning modules taught by industry experts.
+At this year’s Expo, HAI is offering more than 30 courses on various topics, including Part 135 operations, an aviation safety officer course, and training for specific missions and operations such as external cargo rigging and mountain flying.
+You can earn free show passes when you sign up for PECs!
+Get a free 1-day pass when you register for one course or a free 3-day pass for two or more purchased courses.
+PECs are usually scheduled on the days immediately before and after HAI HELI-EXPO® to give participants maximum time to explore the show and all it has to offer.

 Rotor Safety Challenge

-Each year, HAI presents the Rotor Safety Challenge, a series of safety education sessions free to HAI HELI-EXPO attendees and exhibitors.
-The sessions are one hour long and require no additional registration, making them easy to fit into your packed show schedule.
-Check out the 2022 Rotor Safety Challenge schedule to choose from sessions on topics ranging from fuel management to aircraft systems to using the HEMS Weather Tool—and more.
+Each year, HAI presents the Rotor Safety Challenge (RSC), a series of safety education sessions free to HAI HELI-EXPO® attendees and exhibitors.
+Additional registration is not required.
+The sessions are 1 hour in length, making them easy to fit into your show schedule.
+Check out the to choose from sessions on topics ranging from fuel management to aircraft systems to using the helicopter air ambulance weather tool—and more.